waqas740/js-proto/README.md

-## Add common method in Array,Object and String proptotype
+## Add common methods in Array,Object and String prototype

-- proto.underscore added some helper function with underscore(\_) prefix into prototype of Array/string/Object.
+- proto.underscore added some helper functions with underscore(\_) prefix into prototype of Array/String/Object.
-- All method are immutable.
+- All methods are immutable.

 ## Installation